Thank you for making us your expedition leaders of choice

 He spent his childhood in variouslocations in northern Canada, settling in Churchill, Manitoba, on the western shore of Hudson Bay.

-Churchill is known as the polar bear capital of the world where Kevin has worked for 32 years as a tour guide/bear guard.
+Churchill is known as the polar bear capital of the world where Kevin has worked for over 30 years as a tour guide/bear guard.

 Kevin has worked on several cruises in the Arctic and Antarctic in many capacities from expedition leader to lead zodiac driver.